 Maya village's water, future threatened by Mexican train

-Mexico’s ambitious Maya Train project along the country’s Caribbean coast it is threatening the indigenous Maya people it was named for and dividing communities it was meant to help
+Mexico’s ambitious Maya Train project is threatening the Indigenous Maya people it was named for and dividing communities it was meant to help

 Maya village's water, future threatened by Mexican trainShow all 22